Consulting Interview Process: Stages, Timeline, and Format

 MBB, Big 4, and Tier 2 firms share the same basic structure but diverge on case format, behavioral emphasis, and unique components.
 MBB firms use candidate-led cases (except McKinsey's interviewer-led format).
 Big 4 firms like Deloitte add group case interviews and written cases.
 EY-Parthenon includes a written case analysis component.

-Case interview styles also vary — Oliver Wyman mirrors MBB's candidate-led format, while Accenture uses interviewer-led formats.
+Case interview styles also vary: Oliver Wyman mirrors MBB's candidate-led format, while Accenture uses interviewer-led formats.
+Firms like Korn Ferry run a structured process closer to MBB than many candidates expect.

 How to Prepare for Each Stage